deepanshumehtaa/AlekSIS-Core/docs/dev/01_setup.rst

 environment that contains BiscuIT and everything you need to run the framework and selected apps.

+Also, `Yarn`_ is needed to resolve JavaScript dependencies.

 Get the source tree
 -------------------